PrintMulti - Duplicate print jobs / parallel printing

 - Dynamic colour control was used with the action "ActionPrintCopy".
 The printout is evaluated with each page and in this case returns "true" for the first page.
 Only the first page will therefore be printed in colour.
 Activating the commented out setting "LastPage" would cause the last page not to be printed.

-- When printing the copy, a watermark is printed across the paper (this is an advanced feature, some of which is chargeable) and the paper is taken from another tray
+- When printing the copy, a watermark is printed across the paper and the paper is taken from another tray

 - The paths are automatically generated when the PDF is created during the third action.